-- Students are to gather their materials at their teacher's instruction at the end of the school day and wait in the classroom. - If you are riding the bus, you will be dismissed by your teacher to the buses. - Otherwise, when your ride home arrives, your name will show up on the display room in the classroom. - When dismissed, move quickly to the Loading Zone.
-Waiting for the crossing guard's instructions if you need to cross the Loading Zone.
+- Students are to gather their materials at their teacher's instruction at the end of the school day and wait in the classroom. - Students riding the bus will be dismissed by grade level to the buses. - Students getting picked up in driveline will be dismissed when their name comes up on the driveline display room in the classroom.
+When dismissed, students must move quickly to the Loading Zone.
+Students will wait for the crossing guard's instructions if they need to cross the Loading Zone.